How To Find The Base Formula

 • Experimental Group: Plants that receive a specific amount of fertilizer.

 All other variables (sunlight, water, soil type) are kept constant across both groups.
-By comparing the growth of the plants in the two groups, the scientist can isolate the effect of the fertilizer and determine its impact on plant growth.
+Consider this: by comparing the growth of the plants in the two groups, the scientist can isolate the effect of the fertilizer and determine its impact on plant growth.
 The base formula here might be a statistical model that quantifies the relationship between fertilizer concentration and plant growth rate.

 7. Mathematical Modeling: Representing System Behavior